Publish a feature service

 Note:

 The command prompt displays the results.
-The Performing Overwrite… Success!
-Elapsed Time message at the end means that the script correctly updated the hosted feature layer.
+The Elapsed Time for Overwrite Process message at the end means that the script correctly updated the hosted feature layer.

-- In a browser, open the Texas Reservoirs map in Map Viewer Classic.
+- In a browser, open your Texas Reservoirs map in Map Viewer.
 Click any reservoir to view its pop-up.

-The pop-up shows the updated time and percent-full values.
+The pop-up shows the updated date and percent-full values.
 The symbology of the hosted feature layer view remains as you set it.

 You ran a Python script to overwrite a hosted feature layer in ArcGIS Online.
 Next, you'll create and schedule a task in Windows to automatically run the overwrite script at regular intervals.